tclohm/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+A relational database is where we store our data using tables.
+Relational DB's format look similar to a spreadsheet with columns and rows.
+What makes the database relational is these tables in the database can have connections between them.
+SQL, Structured Query Language, allows us to create, manage, and query/search data on a database.

 - [ ] Why do tables need a `primary key`?

+Primary Key's are a necessity for tables because it allows the database to know about the entries.
+They sit of tables to make the data put in the tables unique.
+Being unique allows us to find the table within the database.

 - [ ] What is the name given to a table column that references the primary key on another table.

+From what I've learned the given name to a table column that references the primary key from the another table is the foreign key.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+To create a many to many relationship.
+We must have the two foreign keys on the intermediary table.
+So we buid two table and then build a third that will hold two foriegn keys.

 ## Minimum Viable Product